 In December 2009, Commander Medina reported to United States Southern Command in Miami, Florida, including support to Operation UNIFIED RESPONSE, disaster relief to the Haiti earthquake.
 He served as a Joint Operational Planner in several different staff positions, including the Office of Strategic Communication, Standing Joint Force Headquarters, J35 Future Operations, and J53 Contingency Plans.

 Commander Medina reported to the VAQ-142 Gray Wolves as Executive Officer in April 2012, and assumed duties as Commanding Officer in June 2013.
 He led the squadron during a nine-month extended combat deployment onboard USS NIMITZ (CVN 68) that included support of Operation ENDURING FREEDOM and response to the Syrian chemical weapons crisis.
-Under his command the Gray Wolves earned the 2013 Commander, Naval Air Force, Pacific Battle "E" and Squadron Blue “M” Awards, the Chief of Naval Operations Aviation Safety "S" Award, the Commander, U.S. Pacific Fleet Retention Excellence Award, and were the Pacific Fleet recipients of the Arleigh Burke Fleet Trophy.
+Following this deployment, he oversaw the retirement of the final Gray Wolf EA-6B and prepared the squadron for transition to the EA-18G Growler.
+Under his command the Gray Wolves earned the 2013 Commander, Naval Air Force, Pacific Battle "E" and Squadron Blue “M” Awards, the 2013 Chief of Naval Operations Aviation Safety "S" Award, the 2013 Commander, U.S. Pacific Fleet Retention Excellence Award, the Enlisted Aviation Warfare Specialist pennant, the 2014 Association of Old Crows Unit Award – Navy (Aviation), and were the Pacific Fleet recipients of the 2013 Arleigh Burke Fleet Trophy.

 Commander Medina’s personal decorations include the Defense Meritorious Service Medal, Air Medal (six Strike/Flight awards), Navy and Marine Corps Commendation Medal (two awards, including Combat Distinguishing Device), Joint Service Achievement Medal, Navy and Marine Corps Achievement Medal (three awards), and various unit and campaign awards.
-He has accumulated over 2,650 flight hours and 850 carrier arrested landings in the EA-6B.
+He has accumulated 2,696 flight hours and 864 carrier arrested landings in the EA-6B.